Bhavya2354/bird-ai-assignment/README.md

 📝 Notes

-No Docker used (as per instructions)
+No Docker used

 No external APIs used

-Fully local, reproducible setup
+Fully local & reproducible

-Designed for clarity and explainability
+Code structured for readability and extensibility

 ✅ Conclusion

-This project demonstrates:
+This prototype demonstrates:

-Strong ML fundamentals
+Strong ML & computer vision fundamentals

-Real-time computer vision pipeline design
+Correct use of detection + tracking for analytics

-Practical tracking and analytics
+Realistic system design under dataset constraints

-Clean software engineering practices
+Clean engineering and reproducibility

-End-to-end ownership of a system
+End-to-end ownership of a production-style pipeline

 Author: Bhavya
 GitHub: https://github.com/Bhavya2354